 - Expect to spend at least two weeks to register with the CCAA.

 After sending the form by e-mail, the CCAA will check your details.
-If no errors are found, you will be asked to send the original document to Zagreb by post mail.
+If no errors are found, you will be asked to submit the original document to Zagreb by post mail.

 But there is still the catch: If you want to take aerial photos with your drone in Croatia, then you also need a permit from the State Geodetic Administration (SGA, contact firstname.lastname@example.org).
 The applications are treated very differently, and so far it has not been possible to determine the criteria for the approval of the authority.
 However, it seems to be beneficial if you detail that your recordings are for family use only and should not be published.
 In the case of private flights, theoretically no permission is required from the SGA, but the authority decides in each case whether the permit is necessary.
 Also, there was already the information from the SGA that aerial photographs may not be created for private purposes.